 Kentucky consumers might assume that a product on the shelves of a big corporation would be properly tested.
 However, an outlet converter sold at The Home Depot through its stores across the country and online was recently recalled due to possible shock and fire hazards.
 Those consumers who have purchased this product will want to pay close attention to this products liability case as it unfolds in the following months.

 Ningbo Litesun electric, the product’s manufacturer, recalled the product due to alleged incorrect construction.
 The specific model of the outlet converter is LA-05, and it was on the shelves of The Home Depot from February to July of 2017 for approximately five dollars.
 This converter gave the consumer the ability to change one outlet into three.
-Shock and fire hazards reportedly are possible when the electric current surges in the wrong direction.
+Shock and fire hazards are reportedly possible when the electric current surges in the wrong direction.